akash-banger/akash-banger/README.md

 # Akash Banger
-**Founding Engineer @ Optifye.ai** │ Final-Year B.Tech (Aerospace Engineering) @ IIT Bombay
+**Founding Engineer @ Optifye.ai**

 ---

 ## 🎯 About Me
-I’m a passionate full-stack engineer and data systems specialist with a foundation in aerospace engineering from IIT Bombay.
 Across 4+ years of self-driven learning, internships and full-stack projects, I’ve built robust systems spanning backend, data engineering, AI-driven pipelines and end-to-end architectures.
 Currently, at Optifye.ai, I’m part of the founding engineering team driving the next generation of operational-AI for manufacturing—building systems that turn live factory-floor data into actionable insight and real-time optimisation.

 ---